ProJo4D: Progressive Joint Optimization for Sparse-View Inverse Physics Estimation: Experiments

-\textbf{Spring-Gaus Dataset} The Spring-Gaus dataset evaluates performance across diverse object shapes and appearances.
-As shown in Tab.~\ref{tab:springgaus}, both Spring-Gaus and GIC degrade significantly under sparse views, especially on trajectory-sensitive scenes such as toothpaste, whereas our method suffers far less catastrophic deviation.
+The Spring-Gaus dataset evaluates performance across diverse object shapes and appearances.
+As shown in Tab.~\ref{tab:springgaus}, both Spring-Gaus and GIC degrade significantly under sparse views, especially on trajectory-sensitive scenes such as paste, whereas our method remains considerably more robust.
 Fig.~\ref{fig:springgaus} further illustrates that existing approaches fail to estimate geometry and physical parameters, critically failing to predict future trajectories.
-In contrast, our method remains robust with sparse views, achieving a tenfold reduction in Chamfer Distance, roughly one-third the Earth Mover’s Distance on average, and a substantial PSNR boost (17.58 $\rightarrow$ 22.30).
+In contrast, our method remains robust with sparse views, achieving a tenfold reduction in Chamfer Distance, roughly half the Earth Mover's Distance on average, and a substantial PSNR boost (17.58 $\rightarrow$ 22.30).
 MASIV achieves strong performance (CD: 2.77, EMD: 0.082) by introducing neural material models and additional loss function, but this requires around a day of training per elastic object compared to an hour for ProJo4D on an NVIDIA A6000.
 ProJo4D achieves better accuracy (CD: 1.60, EMD: 0.057) using the same scene representation and physics framework as GIC, with performance improvements attributable solely to our progressive joint optimization strategy.
 This demonstrates that careful optimization design can outperform architectural innovations while maintaining computational efficiency and physical interpretability.

-\textbf{PAC-NeRF Dataset} We use this data to evaluate the accuracy and robustness to different material models and their parameters.
-Table.~\ref{tab:pacnerf} and Fig.~\ref{fig:pacnerf} show both quantitatively and qualitatively that our methods outperforms GIC across different material models and different metrics and parameters.
-Both non-Newtonian and Plasticine, has non-differentiable branch, which poses additional challenge to the progressive joint optimization strategy.
-Nevertheless, our method improves upon GIC in 4/5 paramaters for Non-Newtonian and in 3/4 parameters for Plasticine, and strong improvement in 3D reconstruction (CD \& EMD).
+The PAC-NeRF dataset evaluates the accuracy and robustness to different material models and their parameters.
+Tab.~\ref{tab:pacnerf} and Fig.~\ref{fig:pacnerf} show both quantitatively and qualitatively that our method outperforms GIC across different material models and different metrics and parameters.
+Both non-Newtonian and Plasticine have non-differentiable branches, which pose additional challenges to the progressive joint optimization strategy.
+Nevertheless, our method improves upon GIC in 4/5 parameters for Non-Newtonian and in 3/4 parameters for Plasticine, and shows strong improvement in 3D reconstruction (CD \& EMD).